2bdkid/debian-rpi3-arm64-guide/README.md

 # debian-rpi3-arm64-guide
 This is a guide for building an arm64 Debian distribution for the Raspberry Pi model B.
-In principle this guide will also work for the model B+, and model 4 with some tweaking.
+In principle this guide will also work for the model B+, and model 4 with some tweaking (that means do not follow this guide for the model 4).
 I do not have a model 4 to play with, but look out for future updates to this guide.
 Development of this guide was done on Fedora Linux x86_64, however any distribution will work.